 Democracy Bootcamp is a professional learning conference for elementary and secondary school teachers designed to improve their democratic engagement and instructional capacity, and enhance their delivery of the Student Vote program.

-Our first Democracy Bootcamp was organized in April 2011 and brought together over 300 Ontario teachers in advance of the fall provincial election.
-CIVIX trained 925 teachers at Democracy Bootcamps held in Vancouver, Calgary, Edmonton, and Montreal between February 2015 and February 2016.
+The first Democracy Bootcamp was held in April 2011 and brought together over 300 Ontario teachers in advance of their fall provincial election.
+Since then, CIVIX has trained 900 teachers across Canada.